1 hurt, 1 detained in shooting at California high school

 PALMDALE, California --A teenage boy was wounded and a suspect was detained Friday morning in a shooting at a high school in California.

-Police, EMS and other first responders raced to Highland High School in Palmdale after reports of a possible active shooter.
+Police, EMS and other first responders rushed to Highland High School in Palmdale after several reports of an active shooter.

-The Los Angeles County Sheriff's Department confirmed that one gunshot victim was transported to a hospital after the incident.
-Eyewitness News has learned that patient is a 17-year-old boy who was shot through the forearm.
+The Los Angeles County Sheriff's Department confirmed that one gunshot victim was hospitalized after the incident.
+Authorities said the victim is a 15-year-old boy who was shot through the forearm and transported himself to a local medical center.
+Sheriff's officials said the boy was in stable condition.

+According to police, the 14-year-old suspect used a rifle to shoot his classmate and then dumped the gun in the desert before he was caught in a shopping center.

+"A bunch of kids started running out to me, towards me, with very panicked looks on their faces," Alexander said.
+"They basically said, 'Mr. Alexander, turn around, turn around, there's an active shooter.'
+And I didn't really have time to react to that because almost immediately after that I heard one single gunshot very loud and very close by."

-The suspect's identity was not immediately released, but authorities said a 14-year-old was in custody.
+The suspect's identity was not immediately released.

-The campus, at 39055 25th Street West, was placed on lockdown along with all other schools in the Antelope Valley Union High School District.
+The campus, at 39055 25th Street West, was initially placed on lockdown along with all other schools in the Antelope Valley Union High School District.
+Just after 9 a.m., Los Angeles County sheriff's deputies confirmed that Highland High School had been cleared; the lockdown was lifted about 90 minutes later.

+"This is ridiculous -- there's too many school shootings," said parent Tracy Reed, whose son texted her about the shooting at his school.
+"I mean, it's tiresome.
+We're not supposed to be like this -- we're the United States.
+Our kids aren't supposed to be hurt."

-According to a law enforcement source, multiple callers said there was a man with a gun at the school shortly after 7 a.m.
-Deputies and California Highway Patrol officers established a perimeter in the area.
+According to investigators, multiple callers said there was a man with a gun at the school shortly after 7 a.m.
+A swarm of deputies and California Highway Patrol officers arrived at the scene within five minutes and established a perimeter in the area.

-Update: 1 suspect being detained regarding the person with a gun the call at Highland High school in Palmdale. @PalmdaleSheriff @LANLASD @SEBLASD @SCVSHERIFF Deputies on scene searching campus.
-No other information available.— LA County Sheriff's (@LASDHQ) May 11, 2018

-Authorities also set up an area to receive parents who were rushing to the school to pick up their children.
+Authorities also set up an area to receive worried parents who were rushing to the school to pick up their children.

-There were also some reports of a shooter at nearby Manzanita Elementary School, but deputies cleared that location and nothing was found.

-They are using dogs to search Highland High School to make sure there is no other threat, and some units were clearing the scene.
+"Please go to Avenue P-12, and deputies will let parents through individually," Highland High School's principal said on social media.
+"This may take a while, so your patience is appreciated."

+Law enforcement officials said earlier reports of a possible shooting at nearby Manzanita Elementary School were false.
+"There was no threat to that campus whatsoever," a sheriff's official said in a press conference.

 ----------